 - 29.5 Subject to the election in paragraph 29.3, a first time adopter of this Standard shall apply this section in its first financial statements that conform to this Standard (including its requirement in Section 2 Financial Statement Presentation to make an explicit and unreserved statement that it complies fully with this Standard). - 29.5 Paragraph 2.12 requires an entity to disclose, in a complete set of financial statements, comparative information in respect of the previous comparable period for all monetary amounts presented in the financial statements, as well as specified comparative narrative and descriptive information.
-However, on first time adoption of this Standard, Notwithstanding paragraph 2.12, an entity transitioning to preparing general purpose financial statements in accordance with this Standard need not disclose comparative information in its first Tier 3 financial statements (whether by note or otherwise).
-An entity may present comparative information in respect of more than one comparable prior period. - 29.6 Depending on the election made by the entity in paragraph 29.3, and regardless of the election made in paragraph 29.4, an entity's date of transition to this Standard is: - if the entity elects to apply this section, the beginning of the earliest period for which the entity presents full comparative information in accordance with this Standard in its first financial statements that conform to this Standard; or - (b) if the entity elects to apply Section 9, the beginning of the current period in which this Standard is first applied (with the cumulative effect of changed accounting policies on the carrying amounts of assets and liabilities as at that date recorded as at the date of transition).
+However, on first-time adoption of this Standard, Notwithstanding paragraph 2.12, an entity transitioning to preparing general purpose financial statements in accordance with this Standard need not disclose comparative information in its first Tier 3 financial statements if it did not disclose comparable information in its most recent previous financial statements (whether by note or otherwise).
+An entity may present comparative information in respect of more than one comparable prior period. - 29.6 Depending on the election made by the entity in paragraph 29.3, and regardless of the election made in paragraph 29.4, an entity's date of transition to this Standard is: - (a) if the entity elects to apply this section, the beginning of the earliest period for which the entity presents full comparative information in accordance with this Standard in its first financial statements that conform to this Standard; or - (b) if the entity elects to apply Section 9, the beginning of the current period in which this Standard is first applied (with the cumulative effect of changed accounting policies on the carrying amounts of assets and liabilities as at that date recorded as at the date of transition).